MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/video-player/loading-resources.md

 # Loading application resource videos

 The custom renderers for the `VideoPlayer` view are capable of playing video files that have been embedded in the individual platform projects as application resources.
-However, the current version of `VideoPlayer` cannot access resources embedded in a portable class library.
+However, the current version of `VideoPlayer` cannot access resources embedded in a .NET Standard library.

 To load these resources, create an instance of `ResourceVideoSource` by setting the `Path` property to the filename (or the folder and filename) of the resource.
 Alternatively, you can call the static `VideoSource.FromResource` method to reference the resource.
 Then, set the `ResourceVideoSource` object to the `Source` property of `VideoPlayer`.